haghard/docker-compose-akka-cluster/README.md

 Sharding + Replication

-RingMaster is deployed as cluster singleton running in our cluster.
+RingMaster is managed by cluster singleton.
 It holds hash ring and routes all incoming requests to a particular shard region.

 Each cluster node starts knowing its shard name.
 For example: alpha, betta, gamma.
 Each shard writes to/reads from its own shard region.
-Therefore, if we have following set of shards: alpha, betta, gamma then we also have 3 independently running shard regions that know nothing about each other.
+Therefore, if we have the following set of shards: alpha, betta, gamma then we also have 3 independently running shard regions, each of which knows nothing about others.
 Each shard region is being used only inside a particular shard.
+Each shard becomes its own distributed system since it gets replications.

+On each node that belongs to alpha we allocate only one sharded entity.
+Combination of host ip and port is used as shard and entity names, therefore it guarantees that each node runs only one instance of sharded entity.
+Each sharded entity has the replicator actor inside.

+Example paths:

+akka://dc@127.0.0.1:2551/system/sharding/devices/127.0.0.1-2551/127.0.0.1-2551] demo.DeviceShadow - * * *  Wake up device: alpha  * * *
+akka://dc@127.0.0.2:2551/system/sharding/devices/127.0.0.2-2551/127.0.0.2-2551] demo.DeviceShadow - * * *  Wake up device: alpha  * * *
+akka://dc@127.0.0.3:2551/system/sharding/devices/127.0.0.3-2551/127.0.0.3-2551] demo.DeviceShadow - * * *  Wake up device: alpha  * * *

 Next question to address:
- When we add a new shard, say betta, in an operational cluster of 2 alpha nodes ([alpha -> 127.0.0.1-2551,127.0.0.2-2551]), we need to transfer data that from now on is associated with shard betta [alpha -> 127.0.0.1-2551,127.0.0.2-2551, betta -> 127.0.0.10-2551]
+ When we add a new shard, say betta, in an operational cluster of 2 alpha nodes ([alpha -> 127.0.0.1-2551,127.0.0.2-2551]), we need to transfer data, that from now on is associated with betta [alpha -> 127.0.0.1-2551,127.0.0.2-2551, betta -> 127.0.0.10-2551]
  ???